How to understand and review your VAT return

 You should review your VAT return before submitting it to HMRC to make sure that all your invoices, income and expenses have been recorded for the period.

-The best way to do this is to run the VAT check report in Bokio, as shown below.
+The best way to do this is to click on the information buttons next to each box on the VAT Returns.

 You should also check your bank statements match the balance in account 1200 and that your balance sheet accounts are correct.

 Here is a run through of what your VAT return means: